Doughertyg/vapor_marketplace/vapor_reviews/README.md

 # Project Name

-This project is a clone of the Steam game page, which includes
+This project is a clone of the vapor game page, which includes
 - Navbar/sidebar
 - Game media gallery
 - Purchase/update information